derekhuggens/derekhuggens/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning MS Azure, Apache Airflow
+- 🌱 I’m currently studying for Microsoft's DP-300 examination.
 - 👯 I’m looking to collaborate on cloud projects!
 - 🤔 I’m looking for help with finding a career as a Data Engineer!
 - 💬 Ask me about help with programming concepts!
 - 📫 How to reach me:
     - derekhuggens@gmail.com
     - https://www.linkedin.com/in/derekhuggens/
-- 😄 Pronouns: He/Him
 - ⚡ Fun fact: I love guitar and scuba diving!

 <!--